KNOW BEFORE YOU GO

 - The visa is $50 USD for a 1-month tourist visa or $70 USD for a 3-month tourist visa.
 Both are single entry visas.
 They now accept credit cards (when the network is working).

-- Transit visas are available for free for Ethiopian Airlines customers whose layover is less than 24 hours.
+- Transit visas are available for free for Ethiopian Airlines customers whose layover is less than 24 hours but are issued only through the airline.

 - Ethiopia is a cash economy.
 Credit cards are very rarely accepted.

-- The most reliable place to withdraw birr is from the ATMs in a hotel lobby — there are usually several which means you’ll have options when one inevitably doesn’t work.
-You can only withdraw 4,000 birr ($200 USD) per transaction.
+- The most reliable place to withdraw birr is from an ATMs in a hotel lobby — there are usually several which means you’ll have options when one inevitably doesn’t work.
+You can only withdraw 4,000 birr (about $175 USD) per transaction.

 - If you bring USD to exchange make sure all bills are newer than 2006.